sinzed/vidopi-n8n/README.md

    - Go to Credentials in n8n
    - Add a new "Vidopi API" credential
    - Enter your API key (get your API key from https://vidopi.com - free tier available)
-   - The base URL is automatically set to https://api.vidopi.com
    - Save the credentials
 5. Use the nodes in your workflows:
    - Search for "Vidopi" in the node palette
-   - Select the appropriate node (Upload Video, Cut Video, Merge Videos, Resize Video, or Task Status)
+   - Select the appropriate node (Upload Video, Cut Video, Merge Videos, or Resize Video)
    - Configure the node parameters
    - Connect to your Vidopi API credentials